themanager.org

 Knowledge Management In Self-Organizing Social Systems Knowledge is a threefold process of cognition, communication, and co-operation.
 How can knowledge be managed in a self-organizing system?
 May 2004

 Knowledge Management Tools In Mobile Networks This article describes knowledge in general and knowledge management in particular in the mobile network domain.
 It continues with discussing the main features, benefits, challenges and characteristics of a KM-tool in a mobile operator's organization.
-Finally, it attempts to see what future impact KM will have on the mobile operator's organization.

 Knowledge Management: A Strategic Tool The objective of KM is to support the achievement of business-objectives.
 Both knowledge-contributions / sharing as well as re-use need to be encouraged and recognized at the individual employee level as well as the company level.
-December 2002
+2002

 Measuring and Managing Knowledge Capital By Paul Strassmann